Ulises Coronel: 2018 season

 On 25 February 2018, Coronel scored the winning goal in a 2–1 away victory for Cerro Porteño against Libertad in the Torneo de Reserva.
-In May 2018, Coronel scored the opening goal in the 6th minute of the first half in a 4–3 home victory against Libertad in a reserve game.
+In May 2018, he scored the opening goal in the 6th minute of the first half in a 4–3 home victory against Libertad in a reserve game.
 In August 2018, Coronel played in a 2–1 away victory against 3 de Febrero in the Torneo de Reserva.
-Coronel played a total of 17 league games in the 2018 Torneo de Reserva, scoring 3 goals.
+He played a total of 17 league games in the 2018 Torneo de Reserva, scoring 3 goals.

 Atlético Colegiales

 In 2019, Coronel joined Primera B side Atlético Colegiales.
-In June 2019, Coronel scored the second goal for Atlético Colegiales in the 64th minute of a 2–0 away victory against Athletic Club in the Copa Paraguay.
-In August 2019, Coronel played in a 3–0 loss against Olimpia Asunción in the second round of the Copa Paraguay.
+In June 2019, he scored the second goal for Atlético Colegiales in the 64th minute of a 2–0 away victory against Athletic Club in the Copa Paraguay.
+In August 2019, he played in a 3–0 loss against Olimpia Asunción in the second round of the Copa Paraguay.
 In September 2019, Coronel scored in a 3–1 home victory for Atlético Colegiales against Capitan Figari.